mleku/signr/README.md

 If you use the same name in this command as an existing key, it will refuse to create a key, explaining that the name is taken.

-A delete command is provided, that renames the key with a random additional string before an added extension `.del` and if you REALLY must delete it, you can use `rm ~/.signr/keyname.123abc.del.*` (todo: wip)
+A delete command is provided, that renames the key with a random additional string before an added extension `.del` and if you REALLY must delete it, you can use `rm ~/.signr/keyname.123abc.del.*`

+>  `123abc` is a placeholder for the random hex string that will be used to isolate the deleted file from any other same named deleted key.

+#### password protection of keys

+>  todo: currently there is no way to pass in the encryption key with the `gen` command

+If you made a

 ### set default